Find Affordable College Courses

 16% Racial-Ethnic Minorities*

 The College of New Jersey is the 18th most popular school in the nation for students seeking a bachelor's degree in teaching students with disabilities.
 Each year, around 7,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,603 per year, while in-state graduate students, on average, pay $14,955 per year.
-For the 2020-2021 academic year, 62 bachelor's degrees were handed out to teaching students with disabilities majors at TCNJ.
-Around 16% of these students were from an underrepresented racial-ethnic group, and 92% were women.
+The average in-state tuition for full-time undergraduates is $14,706 per year, while in-state graduate students, on average, pay $16,167 per year.
+During the most recent year for which we have data, 62 people received their bachelor's degree in teaching students with disabilities from TCNJ.
+Of these students, 94% were women and 16% were members of underrepresented racial-ethnic groups.

 #19